Mikk155/Sven-Co-op/develop/information/entities/env_fog_english.md

 </p>
 </details>

-Añade a env_fog una nueva spawnflag llamada "Activator Only" la cual es el bit 2
+Adds to env_fog a new spawnflag called "Activator Only" wich is bit 2

-Si la spawnflag esta seleccionada, solamente jugadores que den trigger directamente a la entidad siendo el !activator van a poder ver la niebla.
+If the spawnflag is selected, only players who trigger directly the entity being !activators are gonig to be able to see the fog.

-Activa la entidad dandole Trigger con el [USE_TYPE](triggering_system_english.md) respectivo.
+Activate the entity giving it Trigger with the respective [USE_TYPE](triggering_system_english.md) .

 - USE_OFF
-	- Desactiva la niebla
+	- Desactivates the fog

 - USE_ON
-	- Activa la niebla
+	- Activates the fog

 - USE_TOGGLE
-	- Alterna la niebla
+	- Alternates the fog

-- Si la spawnflag 1 no esta activa, jugadores que entren al servidor van a llamar USE_ON en esta entidad, vas a tener que desactivarselas manualmente con USE_OFF
+- If the spawnflag 1 is not active, players that join the server will call USE_ON in this entity, you will have to deactivate it manually with USE_OFF